Why Non-Residents Get Flagged, Restricted, or Frozen (2026 Guide)

 5. Signs of tax enforcement activity

-Banks may react to behavioral changes such as
+Banks can react to behavioural changes such as

 Even without seeing HMRC notices, behavior changes can raise alerts.